 textbook on psychophysiologic disorders

 A new textbook on Psychophysiologic Disorders will be published in 2019.
-Psychophysiologic Disorders: Diagnosis and Treatment is co-authored by Mags with Allan Abbass, David Clarke and Howard Schubiner.
+Psychophysiologic Disorders: Diagnosis and Treatment is edited and co-authored by Mags with Allan Abbass, David Clarke and Howard Schubiner.

 Chapters of the book will focus on the neurophysiology, clinical assessment, diagnosis and treatment of common presentations of Psychophysiologic Disorders: an imbalance of the autonomic nervous system.
 This includes medically unexplained symptoms and chronic functional syndromes.